suvanl/mybranches/README.md

 - `--pattern`: specify a custom pattern.
 This gets passed to `git branch --list <pattern>*`.
 Defaults to your system username.

 > [!IMPORTANT]
-> The "copy to clipboard" feature is currently only supported on macOS.
+> The "copy to clipboard" feature is currently only supported on macOS and Windows.